-AaJ.Lexis compute the Aalen-Johansen estimator for a Lexis object - wrapper for survfit from survival ci.Crisk compute cumulative risks from model objects for rates glmLexis fit a glm model using the poisreg family to (hopefully) time split data gamLexis fit a gam model (from the mgcv package) using the poisreg family to (hopefully) time split data coxphLexis fit a Cox model to follow-up in a Lexis object

-In versions of Epi up to 2.56 these functions were called glm.Lexis, gam.Lexis and coxph.Lexis - but they are not S3 methods so naming was illogical.
+- AaJ.Lexis compute the Aalen-Johansen estimator for a Lexis object wrapper for survfit from survival - ci.Crisk compute cumulative risks with CIs from model objects for competing rates glmLexis fit a glm model using the poisreg family to (hopefully) time split data - gamLexis fit a gam model (from the mgcv package) using the poisreg family to (hopefully) time split data - coxphLexis fit a Cox model to follow-up in a Lexis object - In versions of Epi up to 2.56 the three modeling functions were called glm.Lexis, gam.Lexis and coxph.Lexis - but they are not S3 methods so the naming was illogical.
 The versions with the old names still exist in Epi for backward compatibility.

-Start time: 2024-11-16, 20:16:13 End time: 2024-11-16, 20:16:47

-Elapsed time: 0.57 minutes
+Start time: 2024-11-25, 10:35:07 End time: 2024-11-25, 10:35:43 Elapsed time: 0.6 minutes